Getting Around Barcelona

 - Aerobús – our hands-down top choice for affordable and easy transport into the city from Barcelona’s El Prat airport.
 Buses leave every 5 minutes from Terminal 1 at El Prat (every 10 min. at Terminal 2), and has stops in key areas in the city center.
 Check out our write-up here for more details!

 - Barcelona’s metro is good, and can get you near most of the places you’d likely go in the city center.
-We purchase the T-10 at the ticket vending machines, which gives you 10 rides on the metro or bus system for around €1 per ride.
+We purchase the T-10 at the ticket vending machines (at most Metro stops), which gives you 10 rides on the metro or bus system for around €1 per ride.

 - Note: T-10 can’t get you to or from the airport.
-There’s a separate ticket for that, which costs around €5 each way, but we don’t recommend taking the metro as a way to get into the city.
+There’s a separate ticket for that, which costs around €5 each way, but we don’t recommend taking the metro as a way to get into the city from the airport.